 A new life, what a treasure!
-During infancy, intellectual and physical developments make greater strides than at any other time of life.
+During the first two years, intellectual and physical developments make greater strides than at any other time of life.
 Each child’s individual needs are met by our trained infant teachers.
 Our teachers actively communicate love and acceptance through body language, tone of voice, and gentle touch.
-Our infant classrooms provide a safe and caring atmosphere to foster basic trust and security.
-Infants have room to play and interact with materials designed to stimulate the brain during this important time of development.
+Our young toddler classroom provides a safe and caring atmosphere to foster basic trust and security.
+Our little ones have room to play and interact with materials designed to stimulate the brain during this important time of development.

 Toddlers are still very new to the world of sights, sounds, and movements.
 They are in awe of the wonders and objects of the world.
 Young children experience a safe, nurturing, and predictable environment in our Montessori program.
 Routine and consistency help children feel safe to explore, discover, and gain independence.
 The environment is rich with materials that stimulate conversation and the development of language, sensory exploration, pre-math materials, science and nature exploration, and activities that develop fine and gross motor skills.
 Art and music experiences provide many opportunities for creative expression.

 three to six years

 Our Primary Classroom is thoughtfully designed to nurture each child’s intellect and unfolding personality during these formative years.
 Early childhood is a delightful time to be active, explore the environment, and develop confidence as a learner through investigation and discovery.

 Practical life is the hallmark of Montessori education in the Primary Classroom.
 The exercises in the practical life area involve care of the environment, care of oneself, physical developmental skills, and grace and courtesy.
 These exercises help children develop independence and provide preparation for the academic world.